BERT-like Pre-training for Symbolic Piano Music Classification Tasks: BERT Pre-training and Fine-tuning

 \subsection{Implementation Details}

-Our implementation is based on the PyTorch code from the open-source library HuggingFace \cite{huggingface}.
-Given a corpus of MIDI pieces for pre-training, we use 85\% of them for pre-training MidiBERT-Piano as described in Section \ref{sec:bert:pretrain}, and the rest as the validation set.
-We train with a batch size of 12 sequences\footnote{This amounts to 6,144 tokens (or super tokens) per batch, since each sequence has 512 (super) tokens.
-We set the batch size to 12 for it hits the limit of our GPU memory.
-Our pilot study shows that a smaller batch size degrades overall performance, including downstream classification accuracy.} for at most 500 epochs, using the AdamW optimizer with learning rate 2e$-$5 and weight decay rate 0.01.
-If the validation cross-entropy loss does not improve for 30 consecutive epochs, we early stop the training process.\footnote{When using all the datasets for pre-training, we can reduce the validation cross-entropy loss to 0.666 for REMI and 0.939 for CP, which translate to 80.02\% and 72.32\% validation ``cloze'' accuracy, respectively.} We observe that pre-training using the CP representation converges in 2.5 days on four GeForce GTX 1080-Ti GPUs, which is about 2.5 times faster than the case of REMI.
+Our implementation is based on the open-source library HuggingFace \parencite{huggingface}.
+As mentioned in Section \ref{sec:db2}, we use Pop1K7 and ASAP for pre-training and the other three datasets (i.e., POP909, Pianist8 and EMOPIA) for the downstream tasks.
+From the combination of Pop1K7 and ASAP, we use 85\% of them for pre-training as described in Section \ref{sec:bert:pretrain} and the rest as the validation set.
+We train with a batch size of 12 sequences for at most 500 epochs (i.e., around 500K iterations for REMI and 1M iterations for CP), using the AdamW optimizer with learning rate 2e$-$5 and weight decay rate 0.01.
+If the validation cross-entropy loss does not improve for 30 consecutive epochs, we stop the training process early.
+For pre-training, we can improve the validation ``cloze'' accuracy from 70.4\% for REMI to 78.73\% for CP.
+We observe that pre-training using the CP representation converges in 2.5 days on four GeForce GTX 1080-Ti GPUs, which is about 2.5 times faster than the case of REMI.
+Moreover, a smaller batch size degrades overall performance, including downstream classification accuracy.
+Because each sequence has 512 super tokens, we have 6,144 super tokens per batch.

-We consider as the default setting using all the five datasets listed in Table \ref{tab:datasets} as the pre-training corpus; this includes the three datasets of the downstream tasks (i.e., Pop909$_\text{4/4}$, Pianist8, and EMOPIA).
-We consider this as a valid transductive learning setting, as we do not use the labels of the downstream tasks at all.
-And, we report in Section \ref{sec:exp:ablation:pretraindata} the cases when the MIDI pieces of the test split, or all, of the datasets of the downstream tasks are not seen during pre-training.

 For fine-tuning, we create training, validation and test splits for each of the three datasets of the downstream tasks with the 8:1:1 ratio at the piece level (i.e., all the 512-token sequences from the same piece are in the same split).
-With the same batch size of 12, we fine-tune the pre-trained MidiBERT-Piano for each task independently for at most 10 epochs, early stopping when there is no improvement for three consecutive epochs.
+With the same batch size of 12, we fine-tune the pre-trained our model for each task independently for at most 10 epochs, early stopping when there is no improvement for three consecutive epochs.
 Compared to pre-training, fine-tuning is less computationally expensive.
-All the results reported in our work can be reproduced with our GPUs in 30 minutes.
+All the results reported in our work can be reproduced with four GeForce GTX 1080-Ti GPUs within 30 minutes.